MaybeCarter/plex-wiki/README.md

 ![home.png](/images/home.png)

 ## Is it safe?
 Yes.
-Plex only serves media (video, photo, audio), there's nothing that could happen to you.
-My family, a few select friends, and I have been using Plex for more than a year now without any issues or harm.
+Plex only serves media (in the case of my server, only video).
+There's nothing that could harm you.
+My family, a few select friends, and I have been using Plex for more than a year now without any issues.
 I'm assuming all of the risk.

-## Why use this versus streaming services?
+## Why use this instead of other streaming services?
-Everything in one spot, for one.
-Also, I've found streaming services kind of suck depending on device your streaming on.
-Plex is consistent.
-Also, Plex has a shuffle button.
-Try it out, especially on shows you've seen more than once.
-It's a nice way to say "I want to watch an episode of this, but I don't care which one, or if they're in order".
-I use it with Family Guy and American Dad to fall asleep, and with Psych when I work from home.
+My favorite thing about Plex is that everything I'm watching is in one place.
+It cannot be overstated how convenient it is to never have to look up what streaming service, if any, a particular movie or show is on.
+You also never have to worry about content leaving Plex.
+And while you get to have access to my Plex server, it's really a personal hobby project that started because I wanted more control over the streaming services I was using.

 ## I'm in
 Sweet.
-If you haven't yet given me your email address, please do so now so I can invite you.

 # Getting Started
 > This assumes that you're on a computer.
 Steps may be different on mobile.